toastbun/MixedMessages/README.md

 # MixedMessages
 -----

 When the program is run it spits out a random fortune consisting of lucky color, number, and a short sentence about your day.
+Tool utilizes arrays, built in methods, and functions.

 ## Project Objectives